 - Promote cooperation and mobility with the EU’s partner countries.

-Erasmus+ extends these opportunities to everyone: students, staff, scholarship holders, teachers, volunteers, etc., and is not limited to Europe or Europeans.
+Erasmus+ extends these opportunities to everyone: students, staff, trainees, teachers, volunteers, etc. and is not limited to Europe and Europeans.

-Studying abroad is an essential part of the Erasmus+ programme and is something that has demonstrated its positive effects on future employment prospects time and time again.
-It also represents an opportunity to improve language skills, gain independence and self-confidence, and to be immersed in new cultures.
+Study abroad is an essential part of the Erasmus+ programme and has proven positive effects on subsequent employment prospects.
+They also represent an opportunity to improve language skills, gain independence and self-confidence and to be introduced to new cultures.

 The study abroad periods can last anywhere from a minimum of 3 months (or a course or academic semester) to a maximum of 12 months.

 You can take part in several Erasmus+ exchanges, as a student or as an intern, however the total amount of time spent abroad (including study periods) cannot exceed 12 months of your undergraduate degree programme.

 To study abroad with Erasmus+ you must be enrolled at ESERP and take out an insurance policy designed for university students.
 You can take it out here.

 On the other hand, first cycle students must be at least in their second year of studies.

 On the website you will find the regulatory bases of the mobility programmes to know the details and requirements to be able to access an Erasmus place.
 The study period abroad must be relevant to your degree and form part of the curriculum you are studying.